za3k/za3k.com/archive/invincible.md

 <link rel="stylesheet" type="text/css" media="all" href="/archive/invincible.css"/>
 # No, this cannot be!
-I am invincible!
+I AM INVINCIBLE!

 **No, this cannot be!
-I am invincible!** is a game for 2-8 players.
+I AM INVINCIBLE!** is a game for 2-8 players.
 Some of the players are Heroes, and some are Villains.
 It's designed to be short (30 minutes) and friendly for players new to storytelling games.

 | Players | Heroes | Villains |
 |---------|--------|----------|